raghavmehta1/projectopal2/README.md

 ## Future Improvements

-- Implement server-side authentication and data persistence
+- Can Implemente server-side authentication and data persistence
-- Set up a real OPA server for policy evaluation
+- Can Set up a real OPA server for policy evaluation
-- Add more sophisticated task management features (e.g., due dates, priorities)
+- Can dd more sophisticated task management features (e.g., due dates, priorities)
-- Implement user registration and profile management
+- Can implement user registration and profile management

 ## License